onecommons/unfurl/docs/expressions.rst

   :project: The root directory of the current project.
   :unfurl.home: The location of home project (UNFURL_HOME).

-  Otherwise look for a repository with the given name and return its path or None if not found.
+  Otherwise look for a `repository <tosca_repositories>` with the given name and return its path or None if not found.

   Also available as a jinja2 filter.